top of page

 https://www.youtube.com/watch?v=NOlyGlnfjt4

-PERCEPTIONS OF CORRUPTION INDEPENDENT WATCHDOG REPORT - 2024 VIC
+PERCEPTIONS OF CORRUPTION INDEPENDENT WATCHDOG REPORT - 2024 VICTORIA

 A total of 477 responses from Victoria Police employees (two per cent of the total number of 22,465 employees) were collected over the fieldwork period, 15 April to 19 May 2024.
 The survey was open to sworn police officers, protective services officers, and public servants, and also include Police Custody Officers who are recorded as public servants, employed at Victoria Police.
 Victoria Police assisted IBAC in the distribution of the online survey link to all employees.